-A. I believe Matt.
-5:28 and James 1:14-15 tell us that as soon as we detect in ourselves a desire to commit what ever sin we’re being confronted by, we’ve begun sinning, even though we have no intention of following through.
+A desire to commit whatever sin we’re being confronted by, we’ve begun sinning, even if we have no intention of following through.
 The desire itself is a sin.

 But to repent means to change our mind.
 If we already know something is a sin we’ve already repented, because there was a time when we didn’t think of it that way.
 In that case, all that’s left to do is confess and be forgiven (1 John 1:9).